-Regardless of where you live, however, if you’re the parent of a small child, you know that DST can be maddening (all the non-parents or parents to older children rave about the extra hour they get — yeah right!).
+If you’re the parent of a small child, you know that Daylight Saving Time (DST) can be maddening (all the non-parents or parents to older children rave about the extra hour they get — yeah right!).
 That little one hour difference in time can really wreak havoc your child’s sleep schedule.
 Suddenly, your baby’s up and raring to go at 5 a.m. instead of her usual 6 a.m.

 Not the way mom and dad would choose to start the day, right?
 But who can blame her?
 After all, just a few days ago, 5 a.m.
 WAS 6 a.m.

 Fact: We can’t exactly alter our children’s inner clocks immediately.
 Fortunately, though, we don’t have to take the aftermath of DST lying down, either — we have options!